 The course passed easily and free of hassle.
 The teacher always supported us and answered any questions we had, even those which weren't really planned for the course.
 Our Regional Coordinator cheered us up and never allowed us to give up.
 I would definitely recommend Beetroot Academy to my friends and acquaintances.

-Register in our LMS and do a test to help us evaluate your knowledge.
+Register in our LMS and do a short test to help us evaluate your knowledge.

 If your CV fits our requirements, you’ll have an exciting talk with one of our HR folks

 Together, we work productively in the amazing team that is Beetroot Academy.